Key Skill Groups

 bored vs. interested)

-- Play Language (how to join in, how to say “no”
+- Social Interaction Language (how to join in, how to say “no”

 nicely, how to accept “no” for an answer, expressing an